Dornach

-Dornach is also a quarter of the French city of Mulhouse and the Scots name for Dornoch in the Scottish Highlands, and Dòrnach is the Gaelic name for Dornoch in the Scottish Highlands.

 Dornach (Swiss German: Dornech) is a municipality in the district of Dorneck in the canton of Solothurn in Switzerland.

 History

 Dornach is first mentioned in 1223 as de Tornacho.
 In 1307 it was mentioned as zu Dornach.
 It has been settled since at least 1223 when a local lay priest was known as Johannes de Tornacho (thought to mean "from the estate of Turnus").

 The site was the location of the decisive 1499 Battle of Dornach, which ended the Swabian War and effectively ensured the independence of the Old Swiss Confederacy from the Holy Roman Empire.
 The battle is memorialized in a 1949 relief wall.

 Today Dornach is famous for the Goetheanum and is home to the international headquarters of the Anthroposophical movement founded by Rudolf Steiner.

 Geography

 Dornach has an area, As of 2009, of 5.77 km2.
 Of this area, 1 km2 or 17.3% is used for agricultural purposes, while 2.67 km2 or 46.3% is forested.
 Of the rest of the land, 2.05 km2 or 35.5% is settled (buildings or roads), 0.02 km2 or 0.3% is either rivers or lakes and 0.01 km2 or 0.2% is unproductive land.

 Of the built-up area, industrial buildings made up 3.6% of the total area while housing and buildings made up 22.4% and transportation infrastructure made up 6.8%. while parks, green belts and sports fields made up 2.3%.
 Out of the forested land, 44.2% of the total land area is heavily forested and 2.1% is covered with orchards or small clusters of trees.
 Of the agricultural land, 6.1% is used for growing crops and 8.0% is pastures, while 3.3% is used for orchards or vine crops.
 All the water in the municipality is flowing water.

 The municipality is in the Dorneck district.
 It consists of the village of Dornach which is made up of two villages, Dornachdorf (also known as Oberdornach) and Dornachbrugg.
 Until the last quarter of the 19th century the two villages were completely separate.